Oktopost/Squid/Docs/Source/References/Select/byFields.rst

 	Either numeric or associative array.

 	| If a numeric array is passed, the length of ``$fields`` and ``$values`` must be the same.
-	| In this case, the query is generated using :ref:`select_byfield` method:
+	| In this case, the query is generated using :ref:`select_byField` method:

 	.. code-block:: php